 The behaviours Leymann identified in his concept of ‘unethical communication’ are certainly familiar to us in our work.
 Showing how they impair someone’s ability to cope illuminates why bullying causes such distress – and the need to deal with it quickly.

 The concept also shows how employing organisations can unwittingly contribute to conflict and its effects.
 In our practice, we often see how ‘procedures’ (formal or otherwise) inhibit communication – both between those involved and with the organisation.
-The importance of creating a respectful, inclusive workplace culture which is vigilant for interpersonal problems can be seen in this light too.
+It also highlights the importance of creating a respectful, inclusive workplace culture which is alert to interpersonal conflict and its impact.

 If you have a bullying allegation on your hands, feel free to call us in confidence (020 3637 9648) to see whether mediation is appropriate.